 - Diminished tongue thrust reflex: Another one that frequently gets follow up questions, so I’m going to chat about this more later.

-So, how long does your baby need to sit independently for?
+So, how long does my baby need to sit independently for?

 There’s no minimum time.
 We want them to just be able to do it long enough that they can sit up safely and eat their meal without toppling or leaning over.
 I often see things about a 60 second rule, or a 2 minute rule, but this isn’t based on any research.
 To understand how to evaluate this sign, we need to go back to the reasoning behind this rule.